lmorchard/parsec-patrol/README.md

 * Stargates for scene changes

+* Open Web App boilerplating

 * Per-system damage, when shields are down

-* Rework all component constructors to accept an object, looking forward to JSON (de)serialization of the world

 * Auto-adjust rendering features based on FPS and estimated spare CPU headroom.
     * Glow on / off

 * Auto-pause if it looks like we're no longer in the foreground (ie. big drop in FPS from rFA)

-* Open Web App boilerplating